llord-alpha/themis_stt/README.md

 log(message, startup):
         logs message to console (when `LOG_TO_CONSOLE` true) and log.txt log.txt clears on every startup

+## classes

+JsonParser(file_destination):
+        when file_destinantion not found or file empty a new file: `gitignore/properties.json` is used or created

+        JsonParser.get_json(key):
+                returns value of `key`

+        JsonParser.write_json(key, value)
+                writes key and value into json. if json file does not exist, a new one is created JsonParser.checkexistance(key=None)
+                checks if Item `key` exists
+                if key == None --> checks if json file exists

 # properties.json:
 `API_TOKEN`             :   Token to the **assemblyai**  API